 Catherine Dove, Secretariat and Communications Manager

 Catherine has been acting in this role since 2005.
-Amongst Catherine’s responsibilities are the management of stakeholder relations, partnership finances, facilities and assisting with most communications activities (particularly website matters).
+Amongst Catherine’s responsibilities include the management of stakeholder relations, partnership finances, brand and output quality control and governance via support of the Board of Directors and Members Council.
+She also manages communications activities alongside the Head of Communications, with particular focus on the website.
 As the longest standing member of the team, Catherine has an extensive knowledge of the Partnership, its history and members.

-Catherine is a linguist by training with previous experience including international and educational research organisations.
-Previous roles include working in the Communications and Education sectors of the United Nations Educational, Scientific and Cultural Organisation (UNESCO) providing administrative and programme management support at the Kingston office in Jamaica; working in the Director’s office at The Institute of Ismaili Studies in London as part of the Aga Khan Development Network.
+Catherine is a linguist by training with experience at international and educational research organisations.
+Previous roles include working in the Communications and Education sectors of UNESCO's field office in Kingston and working in the Director’s office at The Institute of Ismaili Studies in London as part of the Aga Khan Development Network.
 She has BA (Hons) in French and Spanish and a Diploma in European Business Administration.

 Daniel Hayes, Project Manager